 8. Esperanza Rising

 This is a historical fiction novel and the winner of the Pura Belpre Award.
-The story is about a girl named Esperanza growing up in 1930 in Mexico.
-She’s very rich, and her family owns a large and very successful ranch, but they’re not snooty rich people.
-Esperanza doesn’t necessarily think of herself as better than everybody else, but she takes what she has for granted.
+The story is about Esperanza growing up in 1930 in Mexico.
+She’s wealthy, and her family owns a large and successful ranch, but they’re not pretentious rich people.
+Esperanza doesn’t necessarily think of herself as better than everybody else but takes what she has for granted.

 So when her father dies unexpectedly, and they are suddenly left homeless, they have to move to America and work.
-It contrasts with your typical Cinderella story, where Esperanza learns to appreciate the things she has to not take for granted and be a little more humble.
+It contrasts with your typical Cinderella story, where Esperanza learns to appreciate what she does not take for granted and be a little more humble.
 I fell in love with Esperanza’s transformation, and I hope you will, too.
 If you like Out Of My Mind, you must read it.

 Read similar: 5 Books Like Esperanza Rising